 Preliminary Reading List

 The easiest, cheapest, and most efficient way to prepare for this class is to read straight through Dard Hunter, Papermaking: The History and Technique of an Ancient Craft (2nd ed., rev. and enl.
 New York: Alfred A. Knopf, 1947; reprinted New York: Dover Publications, 1978).
 Although the entire book is useful and relevant, you could concentrate on pp. 75-202, 224-280, 428-452 & 463-532.
-You will also want to consult Lucien Febvre and Henri-Jean Martin, The Coming of the Book: The Impact of Printing, 1450-1800, trans.
+For a highly readable update of Hunter, you could get a copy of Nicholas A. Basbanes, On Paper: The Everything of its Two-Thousand-Year History (New York Alfred A. Knopf, 2013).
+You will also want to consult Lucien Febvre and Henri-Jean Martin, The Coming of the Book: The Impact of Printing, 1450–1800, trans.
 David Gerard, ed.
-Geoffrey Nowell-Smith & David Wootton (London: NLB, 1976; various pb edns including a very recent one), pp. 29-44.
+Geoffrey Nowell-Smith & David Wootton (London: NLB, 1976; various pb edns including a recent one), pp. 29-44.

 Here follow some additional readings you might try depending on your particular interests in paper and papermaking.
 The trade publications should be available from your local library or through interlibrary loan; the private press publications may be found in your library's department of special collections.